 Those who only pay attention to the signal strength think too short

-Signal strength is usually the first criterion to be taken into account whit Wi-Fi coverage, but it shouldn’t be the only one.
+Signal strength is usually the first criterion to be taken into account with Wi-Fi coverage, but it shouldn’t be the only one.
 Also, whether you can understand your interlocutor not only depends on its volume, it does not only depend on the signal strength of the access point whether a terminal device can communicate with it well.
 Existing disruptive factors also matter.
-What other radio connections are nearby?, What frequencies do they use?
-Or do I even have too many access points in operation or use the “wrong” frequencies?.
+What other radio connections are nearby?
+What frequencies do they use?
+Or do I even have too many access points in operation or use the “wrong” frequencies?
 You can see from these questions that Wi-Fi coverage depends on much more than just signal strength.
-The signal-to-noise distance is just as important in planning as the number of accesspoints in the same frequency range and the desired capacity.
+The signal-to-noise distance is just as important in planning as the number of access points in the same frequency range and the desired capacity.

 Don’t leave the quality of your Wi-Fi to chance

 Gone are the days when an access point here and one there met the requirements.
-In the meantime, the requirements for the (radio) network have increased to such an end that it is too important to leave the coverage to chance.
+In the meantime, the requirements for the (radio) network have increased to such an extent that it is too important to leave the coverage to chance.
 Of course, sometimes it may work, but it’s not professional.
-Just as you plan statics, power supply, heating and lighting, a good working Wi-Fi needs a previous planning.
+Just as you plan statics, power supply, heating and lighting, a good working Wi-Fi needs planning in advance.
 In the case of the other trades, this has been a matter of course for a long time.
 Soon this will also be the case with Wi-Fi.